 380 m² house built and roofed in 4 weeks

 It took 4 months to build the house on the construction site until it was ready to be lived in, and it took just 3 and a half weeks to erect the house and put the roof on.
 And it was all done by a team of 3 Romanian carpenters.
-That's what we try to say every time we present such a prefabricated house.
+That's what we try to say every time we show such a prefabricated house.
 Its construction eliminates the waiting times inherent in a classic building site.
 The advanced processing in the factory results in structures that are assembled on site in a short time and without loss or waste.
 After the 4 weeks it took to get the house up and running, it was possible to work indoors in peace, regardless of the weather.

-The technical space provided in the wall already in the factory allowed the Swiss electrician to quickly draw the electrical wiring without any additional work.
+The technical space provided in the wall already in the factory allowed the Swiss electrician to quickly pull the electrical wiring without any additional work.
 Where necessary, sealing was done so that the thermal insulation was perfect and the house as energy efficient as possible.

 On the exterior, the larch wainscoting was closed on the corners of the house, the walls were joined, the deck was installed and the balconies were built supported on sturdy treated wood posts.
 Incidentally, all the wood used for the exterior fittings has been autoclave impregnated with class 4 resistance.
 This means outdoor resistance for over 50 years.
 Construction of the house was started and completed in 2018 and it has been permanently inhabited ever since.